wolffshots/jellyfin_pr_migration/README.md

 The container will:
 1. Mount your host directory to `/data` inside the container
 2. Use the `config.toml` from this directory
-3. Process your input files and create output files in the same directory
+3. Process your input files and create output files in the same directory or update the SQLite3 database with the relevant data
 4. Exit when processing is complete

 This allows you to run the migration tool without installing any dependencies on your host system.